 Flashbacks, nightmares, intrusive thoughts about a traumatic event, loss of interest in activities and life in general,

 feeling detached from others and emotionally numb, difficulty falling asleep or staying asleep, outburst of anger, difficulty

 WHY IT SHOULD MATTER TO ALL OF US

 Beyond the obvious humanitarian reasons for helping a fellow man, woman or child who is struggling, trauma, big or small, has a profound and often overlooked effect on our society and our world.
-We see the obvious cases of veterans with PTSD committing violence towards themselves or others.
-We see genocide survivors with no hope for the future, unable to take positive actions in their lives, or grasp ahold of the hand that is reached out to them.
+We see cases of veterans with PTSD committing violence towards themselves or others.
+We see genocide survivors with a feeling of having no hope for the future, unable to take positive actions in their lives or take ahold of a hand that reaches out to them.
 We see what we perceive as “normal” people bursting at the seams because of previous traumatic events that keep their minds, bodies and spirits stuck.
-All these cases and more, over 7 million in the United States alone, tell us that there’s a component to change, to helping someone get on their feet, to building a life and contributing to society, that we’ve been missing.
+All these cases and more, over 7 million in the United States alone, tell us that there’s a component to healing, to helping someone get on their feet, to building a life and contributing to society, that we’ve been missing.

 people say.
 “It’s in the past,” “I’m sure you’re fine by now, aren’t you?”
 “Buckle Up!”
 “That’s STILL affecting you?”

 Unlike other psychological problems, PTSD (post-traumatic stress disorder) gets WORSE over time.
 And that’s in part because our brains start to rewire themselves around carrying these negative stress signals.
 The latest research shows that specific parts of our brain that control memory and learning start to shrink over time for people with PTSD.